-Resident Associations are groups of local people who work together to represent the collective views of their local community.
+Resident Associations are groups of local people who work together to represent the collective views of their community.
 They highlight important issues in their local area, provide feedback on our services, and work in partnership with us to bring about change.

-What do Residents' Associations do?
+What do Resident Associations do?

-- helping resolve disputes between residents
+- help resolve disputes between residents

-Why join a Residents' Association?
+Why join a Resident Association?

 - running meetings